Lazy Luddite Log

 Eschewing dirt tracks, I took major roads, passing an Oktoberfest carnival, and got some currywurst with salad and chips for dinner.
 Back in my room I wondered whether I should try the next day for the same attraction or just abandon it altogether.
 I had been sticking to and succeeding in plans pretty well till that day but still had one more full day in Europe to go.

 On Saturday I had complimentary breakfast and then took a cable ferry over the water.
 Only once across did I start negotiating with smartphone maps and things worked a lot better.
-I traversed parkland and woodland quickly and was soon at the gatehouse.
+I moved far more directly and was soon at the gatehouse.
 It was open and in I went.
-There are many working scientific institutions housed in the science park and some rather nice old architecture.
+There are many working installations housed in the science park and some rather nice old architecture.
 My objective was the Einstein Tower - an optical observatory in the form of some very distinctive expressionist architecture.
 It was named in honour of Albert Einstein who only commented that it was rather 'organic'.
 That genius may have been noncommital on its appearance but I am all for it and took photos from every vantage of this enchanting ivory tower.
 It was definitely worth the return walk that day.

 It was good to have a proper conversation with someone about our lives and travels and the changes we have witnessed.
 Of course I was also shown remnants of the Berlin Wall.
 Next we took a train to the Friedrichshain neighbourhood and stopped in a groovy student cafe.
 This was followed by some back laneways in which old warehouses converted into nightclubs stand as testament to the vibrant culture of this once divided city.
 We even passed a DJ spinning tunes under a railway bridge.
 My friend then went onto a dinner party and I returned to Potsdam for my final sleep overseas.